Strength training for UltraRunners

 - Squat rack or power cage – especially if you are working out alone as a good model will have “spotter arms” on them, which means if you start to fail mid-lift, then you have something to catch the bar!

-- Dumbbells/Kettlebells – in place of barbells, there are so many options of movements that can be done with these!
+- Dumbbells/Kettlebells – in place of barbells, there are so many options for movements that can be done with these!

 - Bands – now then… let me get back to an earlier point.
 You need to lift HEAVY!
 Bands generally do not allow you to do that, but they can provide some extra stimulus when used in the right way, mostly they can be used for prehab and rehab

-- FLAT SHOES!! – for the love of all that is holy… it terrifies me seeing runners in the gym doing strength work in their running shoes!
+- FLAT SHOES!! – for the love of all that is holy… it terrifies me to see runners in the gym doing strength work in their running shoes!
 They are too unstable for heavy loads due to all the cushioning!
-When we are lifting, we need a solid stable base and something like Vivo Barefoot are great or go barefoot altogether!!
+When we are lifting, we need a solid stable base and something like Vivo Barefoot is great or go barefoot altogether!!

 When should I Strength Train?